MY VASCULAR HEALTH

 The veins are the blood vessels that return oxygen-poor blood back to the heart.
 The deep veins lie beneath and within groups of muscles.
 They lead to the body’s largest vein, the vena cava, which then goes to the heart.

-A DVT is a blood clot in one of the deep veins.
+A Deep Vein Thrombosis, also called DVT, is a blood clot in one of the deep veins.
 It usually occurs in the pelvis region, thigh, or calf.
 A DVT can also occur in the chest or arms but is less common.

 Signs & Symptoms: